Active-Animals/Website/docs/ontology/index.md

 In the Beta phase, we hope to provide an easier tool for users to locate appropriate labels for applying to their own observation records.
 By the end of the Alpha phase, we will regularly upload versions to [Bioportal](https://bioportal.bioontology.org) and this will provide an interim search solution to users without access to the WebProtégé project.

 Unless the NBO is resurrected or a better replacement is created, we hope that our ontology will one day be accepted as a reference ontology in the [OBO Foundry](https://obofoundry.org) ontology community.

+### What about observations and examples?

+This project does not provide any storage for artefacts.
+Behavioural records are located in repositories in the form of example observations (ontologically referred to as Instances). iNaturalist provides the world's largest open data source of animal observations.
+Alongside this are a number of other open access online repositories for behavioural artefacts, such as xeno-canto.
+Most of these allow users to annotate or tag their uploads, and providing good labels for these annotations is our goal.

+The [Active Animals (AA)](https://www.inaturalist.org/projects/active-animals-aa) project at iNaturalist is a way for animal behavioural records to be aggregated systematically there.
+Our ontology here provides the systematic source labels for the project's basic Observation Fields there.
+The AA project is also in its Alpha stage and interested collaborators are encouraged to message the project's own administration there.

+Restricted access resources are unlikely to be referenced by the ontology, except in justifiable cases involving affordable entry or membership fees (e.g. behavioural artefacts like tools, nests, or fossils in museums, or videos which may be sourced in libraries, such as natural history documentaries on DVD).
+Some public animal behaviour resources also store accessible behavioural artefacts, such as Elephant Voices.

 ### Can I contribute?